The implications of chronic stress in gestating sows for sow performance and welfare and for the resilience of her piglets to stress and disease

 - Knowledge will be generated for the pig advisory service and PVPs on risk and protective factors associated with different housing and husbandry systems to minimise chronic stress in sows

-Publications & presentations:
+Publications & resources:

 For more details contact: